How to Crochet Tunisian Crochet Mitered Squares – VIDEO TUTORIAL

 ROW 1: With D and 6.5mm Tunisian crochet hook, ch 73, pull up a loop in the back bump of the 2nd ch from hook and each ch across row, RetP.

-ROW 2: Tss 35, tss3tog (mark st), tss to last st, Lts, RetP, cc to B when there are 2 loops left on hook.
+ROW 2: Tss 34, tss3tog (mark st), tss to last st, Lts, RetP, cc to A when there are 2 loops left on hook.

 ROW 3: Tss to st before marked st, tss3tog (move marker up), tss to last st, Lts, RetP, cc to D when there are 2 loops left on hook.

-Repeat Row 3 until the working row has 5 stitches, alternating between D and B each row and moving the stitch marker up.
+Repeat Row 3 until the working row has 5 stitches, alternating between D and A each row and moving the stitch marker up.

-NEXT ROW: Tss3tog, Lts, RetP, cc to B when there are 2 loops left on hook.
+NEXT ROW: Tss3tog, Lts, RetP, cc to A at end of RetP.

 LAST ROW: Insert hook into next st as for tss, insert hook into last st as for Lts, yo, pull through all loops on hook.
-Fasten off B.
+Cc to D and Fasten off A. Proceed to Standard Border using Color D.

 STANDARD BORDER

-1. Change to 6mm crochet hook and ensure the square is facing right side up.
+1. Change to 6.5mm crochet hook and ensure the square is facing right side up.

-2. With D, sl st in the stitch to the left of any corner, ch 1 (does not count as a stitch), single crochet in the same stitch as join, continue to single crochet 35 stitches evenly across the first edge of the square, placing increases and decreases where needed.
+2. Ch 1 (does not count as a stitch), single crochet 35 stitches evenly across the first edge of the square, placing increases and decreases where needed.
 At corner, ch 2 and rotate to work along the next edge.

 3. Single crochet 35 stitches evenly across the edge, placing increases and decreases where needed.
 At corner, ch 2 and rotate to work along the next edge.